blackstoneaudio/audiobook-spec/README.md

 As for 'X':

 * Did I mention YAML serializes to JSON?
-* XML hurts my brain
+* XML hurts my eyes
 * CSV is not multi-dimensional

 ## But this "spec" is just a file?
 Where's the rest?